freqtrade/freqtrade/docs/strategy-101.md

 class MyStrategy(IStrategy):

+    # set the initial stoploss to -10%
+    stoploss = -0.10

+    # exit profitable positions at any time when the profit is greater than 1%
+    minimal_roi = {"0": 0.01}

     def populate_indicators(self, dataframe: DataFrame, metadata: dict) -> DataFrame:
         # generate values for technical analysis indicators
         dataframe['rsi'] = ta.RSI(dataframe, timeperiod=14)